mattbierner/blog.mattbierner.com/_posts/2016-02-28-one-thesaurical-motherfucker.md

 **Input** - 104 Characters

 > O, say can you see by the dawn’s early light
+>
 > What so proudly we hailed at the twilight’s last gleaming,

 **Output** - 214 Characters

-> O, proportional representation can you have information about​by the first brightening’s early electromagnetic radiation​
+> O, proportional representation can you have information about​by the first brightening’s early electromagnetic radiation
+>
 > What so proudly we hailed at the visible radiation’s not accept compromise​ bright and sunny,